Choosing a

 with basic infrastructure issues such as maintenance of shared roadways

 or water systems.
-Others are quite large with their own
+Others are quite large, and have authority over many aspects of their members'

 When we